ThomasSiopes/sicophants/README.md

 - Fix topic and author buttons on results to make them actually link to those pages
 - Make the topic nav page to look pretty
 - Nicer navbar
-- Add quotes to search results
-- Dual-topic quotes are broken?
 - Footer

 # WIP